 With that in mind, here are some ideas for marketing your catering website.

-1. Communicate the benefits of your catering service online.
+1. Communicate the benefits of your service online.

-These benefits can used as your competitive advantages against other caterers who offer the same services but do not market them.
+These benefits can used as your competitive advantages against other companies who offer the same features but do not market them.

 2. Show menu pricing and payment options online.

-You should show menu your pricing online so that you don't waste your time (or your customers' time) by meeting with prospects who cannot afford your catering services.
+You should show menu your pricing online so that you don't waste your time (or your customers' time) by meeting with prospects who cannot afford your catering pricing.

-3. Share photos and videos of your work.
+3. Share photos and videos of your catering supplies and setups.